Pobek/auto-scale-solution/README.md

 ### Proposed solution

-The proposed solution is to create a third instance group but rather to define it for spot, we define it for on-demand but only as our fall back.
-Meaning, when an instance group needs to be scaled out, it will first try to scale a spot instance group and if cannot, will scale on-demand instance gruop.
+The proposed solution is to create a third instance group, but rather to define it for 'spot', we define it for on-demand but only as our fallback.
+Meaning, when an instance group needs to be scaled out, it will first try to scale a spot instance group and if cannot, will scale on-demand instance group.

 The proposed solution is taking a usage of [Kubernetes Cluster AutoScaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) application.